chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

   Configured automate-elasticsearch
 Success: Configuration patched
 ```
-You can check that this worked by running this command on your A2 server.
+You can check that this configuration set-up worked by running the following command on your A2 server:

 ```
 curl localhost:10141/_cluster/health?pretty